lexicoder11/web-container-project/README.md

 Containerized Static Website with CI/CD on AWS
 Project Overview
 This project demonstrates how to deploy a static website using Amazon S3 and AWS Amplify and integrate it with a containerized service using Docker and AWS Fargate.
-The setup includes CI/CD pipelines for automated deployment and management.
+The setup includes CI/CD pipelines for automated deploymet and management.

 Architecture
 Amazon S3: Hosts the static website.